 The collaborative research approach and outcomes of the study will support communities, supply chains and industry entities to understand and achieve Inland Rail’s potential benefits.

 Regional contributions to the long-term economic benefits study

-In August 2019, EY consulted industry and government representatives along the alignment to explore, test and validate the preliminary findings of the research.
+In August 2019, EY consulted industry and government representatives along the alignment to explore, test and validate preliminary findings on long-term economic benefits for regional areas from additional investment related to Inland Rail.
 The consultation aimed to:

 - seek stakeholder views on expected changes in business activity and investment

 - generate discussion on the opportunities associated with Inland Rail and how local communities can position themselves to maximise the benefits

 - inform scenario design inputs for economy wide impact modelling.